 Apps have also been making it easier for us to track our impact on the environment, and in some cases, save money at the same time.
 The British Gas app monitors consumer’s gas and electricity usage.
 Commute Greener tracks the greenhouse gas emissions from users’ journeys and offers greener options, while Greenmeter tracks the efficiency of the user’s driving.
 Finally, Oroeco measures users’ daily carbon footprint.

-Whether delivered emotionally or concretely, information and awareness are critical to influencing cultural norms, inspiring positive action, and building authentic social purpose, like Tom’s shoes impact-page.
-The myriad news media apps have made information increasingly easy to access.
-But apps now exist for specific issues.
-Pollution measures the quality of the air at that very moment in time. #Climate provides up to date feeds on environmental issues with an accompanying call to action.
+Whether delivered emotionally or concretely, information and awareness are critical to influencing cultural norms, inspiring positive action, and building authentic social purpose, like Tom’s shoes impact page.
+Myriad news media apps have made information increasingly easy to access.
+But apps now exist for specific issues; Pollution measures the quality of the air at that very moment in time; #Climate provides up-to-date feeds on environmental issues with an accompanying call to action.
 And Skeptical Science is a library of facts, stats and arguments that debunk the claims of climate change deniers.

 These apps harness the vibrant cultural desire and expectation for exciting new thinking that tech innovation has conjured.
 This provides an opportunity for brands to build a real and recognisable piece of purposeful action.
 Whether an app brings together consumers for social good or raises awareness, there is a clear space to bring together this growing market of mobile apps and the rising demand for ethical and sustainable purpose.